(Forum for members to discuss the use of anabolic steroids)

 His Friend: If you overlap the Arimidex with the Nolvadex, then your estrogen levels will be kept in check.

 Visions: This is completely wrong and is the reason for estrogen rebound after a cycle...
-I hear about it all the time,,, guys are fine during the cycle using an AI , then 2 weeks after their last shot they switch to Nolva for PCT and then they wonder why they get gyno and blame it on estrogen rebound...
-The reason is they still have too much test in them when they start PCT because the AI is keeping test levels high by not aromatising,,,then they stop the AI and the test aromatises and they start on Nolva which only binds to the estrogen receptors and doesn't do anything to control estrogen... now they have high estrogen levels because they stopped the AI which allowed the high test level to aromatise and Nolva can't protect them enough from getting gyno so they blame the AI when in fact its their own fault for not continuing the AI at least another1-2 more weeks...
+I hear about it all the time,,, guys are fine during the cycle using an Aromatase inhibitor (AI) , then 2 weeks after their last shot they switch to Nolva for PCT and then they wonder why they get gyno and blame it on estrogen rebound...
+The reason is they still have too much test in them when they start PCT because the Aromatase inhibitor (AI) is keeping Test levels high by not aromatising,,,then they stop the Aromatase inhibitor (AI) and the Test aromatises and they start on Nolva which only binds to the estrogen receptors and doesn't do anything to control estrogen... now they have high estrogen levels because they stopped the Aromatase inhibitor (AI) which allowed the high Test level to aromatise and Nolva can't protect them enough from getting gyno so they blame the Aromatase inhibitor (AI) when in fact its their own fault for not continuing the Aromatase inhibitor (AI) at least another1-2 more weeks...
 Also the high estrogens will keep you shut down until they drop below normal...

 His Friend: On cycle, there is more test to be converted into estrogen, so Arimidex would be more of a necessity if you're sensitive to estrogen.